 SFAR 71 established certain procedural, operational, and equipment requirements for air tour operators operating in the State of Hawaii.
 Compliance with SFAR 71 was estimated to increase total costs approximately \$2.1 million, in 1994 dollars, over the three year period, 1994 to 1997.
 Most of the increase in costs was associated with lost revenue that resulted from tour cancellations when the new minimum flight altitudes could not be achieved.
 Based on data identified during the promulgation of SFAR 71, the FAA estimated that the cost associated with revenue loss totaled approximately \$1.9 million.
-Additional costs associated with SFAR 71 included \$201,000 to provide life vests on subject helicopters and \$10,000 for the development of a helicopter performance plan.
+Additional costs associated with SFAR 71 included \$201.000 to provide life vests on subject helicopters and \$10,000 for the development of a helicopter performance plan.
 The estimated potential safety benefits associated with SFAR 71 totaled approximately \$33.7 million over three years.
 A copy of the Final Regulatory Evaluation, Final Regulatory Flexibility Determination, and Trade Impact Assessment completed for the original SFAR was placed in the docket.

-Because this notice proposes to extend SFAR 71, there is no additional cost associated with it.
+Because this final rule extends SFAR 71, there is no additional annual cost associated with it.
 The FAA believes that the extension of SFAR 71 would continue to prevent accidents and provide additional benefits.

-This regulation is considered significant under DOT Regulatory Policies and Procedures (44 FR 11034; February 26, 1979) because it was issued originally as an emergency final rule.
+SFAR 71 was considered significant under DOT Regulatory Policies and Procedures (44 FR 11034; February 26, 1979) because it was issued originally as an emergency final rule.
+However, this final rule extending SFAR 71 is not considered significant.